 The Apurva Kempinski Bali, Jl Raya Nusa Dua Selatan, Sawangan, Nusa Dua, p. +62 361 209 2288, e. [email protected]

-Best for a tranquil escape: The Laguna, A Luxury Collection Resort & Spa
+6. The Laguna, a Luxury Collection Resort & Spa

 A stunning Nusa Dua resort that stretches across 5000 sqm of tropical greenery, The Laguna, A Luxury Collection Resort & Spa, is a tranquil oasis with seven turquoise blue lagoon pools, luxury private villas and an absolute beachfront address.
 With so much space and so many sublime luxuries here, it’s the perfect escape for couples and and even families to nab some much-deserved down-time.
 Relax by the pool with a cocktail in hand and let the warm Balinese sun bronze your skin, or treat yourself to an al fresco holistic treatment a the five-star Lagoon Spa.